George Sranko, B.Sc., MA (Hons)

 I’ve appeared as a featured guest speaker on cruise ships since 2007.

-This is the most amazing gig and we’ve had the good fortune of visiting over 200 ports in over 90 countries throughout the world.
-But the very best part is that we’ve had the chance to visit many of the top nature spots and National Parks in the world.
+This is the most amazing way to see the world!
+We’ve had the good fortune of visiting over 200 ports in over 90 countries on six continents.
+But the very best part is that we’ve had the chance to visit many of the top nature spots, National Parks, and World Heritage Sites in the world.

 This has been our passion throughout our lives and we are truly thankful for the awesome wildlife viewing opportunities we’ve had in the most amazing habitats on earth; from the Amazon rainforest… to the savannahs of Africa… the deserts of North America… the jungles of Asia... the natural wonders of Australia and NZ… and many, many more.